FND-ResearchGroup/fMRI_NF_FND/README.md

 ## Features

 The repository is organized into scripts for task execution and data analysis.
-It does not include preprocessing, first-level or second-level analysis, or psychophysiological data processing, which were performed in SPM12.
+It does not include preprocessing, first-level or second-level analysis, or psychophysiological data processing, which were performed in the SPM12 toolbox.

 Tasks - contains scripts for:
 - The agency task